jatcwang/hotpotato/docs/docs/docs/concepts.md

 Given an error, there are a few things you might want to do with it:

-* Turn it into another error (e.g. by wrapping it)
+* Turn it into another error (either extracting some information or just wrap it in another type)
-* Try to recover from it by running some side effect
+* Attempt to recover from it by running some side effect
 * Perform some side effect and consider it "handled". (e.g. logging an error message)